Chunglebimper/datathon2025/brennan/datathon2025F/README.md

 # Datathon 2025F: Mosquito-ID
+# Authored by Brennan Miller week of Oct 19th
+# Last updated 10/24

 Single-image mosquito **species classification** with PyTorch (ResNet-34 by default).
 Assumes your dataset has roughly 21 species; each species folder contains a `Jpeg/` subfolder with images like `Aedes aegypti/Jpeg/IMG_7334.jpg`